Efficient long division via Montgomery multiply: Use of the Remainder to Obtain the Quotient

 for which a length-$R^n$ ${\rm MULL}(x - r, qinv)$ yields the full quotient, exactly.
 But this is very wasteful in that the work scales supralinearly in $n$.
 At this point we take a clue from the remainder computation and realize that we can combine the above idea with the right-to-left Montgomery-mul-based carry scheme to compute the quotient in linear-work fashion, one radix-$R$-sized piece at a time.
 The resulting method is captured in Algorithm~D. The loop here simply recapitulates the Hensel-remainder loop of Algorithm~A, but by initializing the value of the loop-carry $cy$ to equal the remainder we now apply the algorithm to $(x - r)$, which is guaranteed to have remainder (both true and Hensel) 0.
 The carry yielded by the UMULH output of each loop execution effectively "unwinds" the Hensel-remainder summation, one term at a time, and the preceding MULL produces the corresponding quotient term.

 With respect to the possibility of integer overflow in the carry/borrow sum subtracted from the temporary in the first step of the loop body, since values of $cy$ subsequent to the initializer are the result of a UMULH, they cannot exceed the largest possible UMULH output, UMULH$(R-1, R-1) = \lfloor (R^2 - 2R + 1)/R \rfloor = R-2$, thus permitting the subtraction of both $cy$ and the binary (strictly 0 or 1) borrow resulting from the preceding loop execution in the first step of the loop body.
 (In other words the sum $cy + bw$ cannot overflow).
 The modmul portion of the loop body is more or less identical to that of Algorithms A and B, with the crucial difference that the output of each loop execution consists of two $b$-bit data: the current word of the quotient, which is in the MULL output, and the leftward carry into the next-higher word, which is the UMULH output.
 No radix-power scaling of the output is needed.
 There is also a key difference between Algorithms A/B and Algorithm~D with regard to the subtraction which begins each loop execution.
 Here, since the quotient computation is literal rather than $({\rm mod}\ q)$, if the subtraction results in a borrow, that is accounted for by carrying the resulting $-1$ into the next-higher word.
-Similarly to the remainder computation, the above quotient algorithm allows for a fast computation of the (discarded) low half of the final $tmp \cdot q$ product, which could be used in a streamlined error-corrected version of a multiword UMULH: Here the low half of a full double-width ${\rm UMUL\_LOHI_b}(tmp, q)$ must simply be equal to the result of the opening $tmp = x_i - bw - cy$ operation.
+Similarly to the remainder computation, the above quotient algorithm allows for a fast computation of the (discarded) low half of the final $tmp \cdot q$ product, which could be used in a streamlined error-corrected version of a multiword UMULH: Here the low half of a full double-width ${\rm UMUL\_LOHI_b}(tmp, q)$ must simply be equal to the result of the opening $tmp = x_i - bw - cy$ operation\footnote{Aug 2016: Previous versions of this manuscript contained an unfortunate extraneous $+ bw$ following the MULL in the loop body pseudocode listing, due to a lazy copy-paste-modify from Algo A on the part of the author.
+This differed both from the author's C code implementation and the 2-folded assembly code listing in Table~6.
+Thanks to Jens Nurmann for catching this.}.